RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
 ```
+4.2.0
+- Added a GeneBlocker item for use in GeneticVariantsPatch that prevents stat mutations from effecting the holder
+  - This item also prevents the holder from scoring points and participating in the fitness evaluation

 4.1.0
 - Added portal code, compound, and challenge for the artifact (thanks to ArtifactCodeAPI)
   - The Genetics challenge will not be required to unlock it for new runs, but...